-Parameters Description
+Parameter Description

 Configuration file The configuration file must be in the current project directory.
 The file name can be freely defined.

+Default: S7TCP32_S7 TCP-IP driver.txt

+Note: The proposed name of the file consists of the driver names and their description.

+A change in this input field also has effects on the list of connections and its configuration in the TCP/IP connection tab.

 Delay after connection termination (ms) If the connection fails, the driver will take the set amount of time between re-attempts to establish communication.

 Default: 20000 ms

-Char string without header The type of String variables in the PLC S7 String with or without header information:
+Char string without header The type of String variables in the PLC S7 strings with or without header information:

 ▶ Inactive: STRING

 ▶ Active: ARRAY (CHAR)

 Default: Inactive